dawidkry/NIHSS-Stroke-Severity-Scoring/README.md

 - **Instant Interpretation**: Real-time severity classification (Minor, Moderate, Severe).
 - **Responsive Design**: Built with Python and Streamlit for use on mobile, tablet, or desktop.

+## ⚖️ Disclaimer
+This tool is intended for healthcare professionals for educational and supportive purposes.
+Clinical decisions should be made based on complete patient evaluation and institutional protocols.

 ---
 *© 2024 Dawid Krynicki - All Rights Reserved*